lioeaet/floorm/docs/base.md

 ## description

-floorm focused of relations of instances which declares by `descriptions` passed to orm function as second argument
+Orm description is object with relations mapping.

-it's easy to see description as instance without any keys excluding part of way to orm
+It's deep plain object without any keys excluding way to child orm.

+Description consists from:

+1. Plain objects
+2. Arrays with orm instance
+3. Orms

 ```js
 import { orm } from 'floorm'